justinaquak/decentralized-exchange/README.md

 7. [Cancel Order](#cancel-order)

 # Assumptions
 1. Private keys will be entrusted to the application.
-For testnet and mainnet do create an .env to store your private keys so that our application can retrieve your meta wallets
+For testnet and mainnet do create an .env to store your private keys so that our application can retrieve your meta wallets / addresses
 2. For testing purposes we will be using hardhat local network.
 Accounts are fixed and preconfigured.
 3. Multiple terminals will be needed
 4. If there is a need to restart any portion (eg. client or server), please restart **everything** (npx hardhat node, client and server etc.) for a smoother user experience.